-A number of studies have been done within the agricultural and forestry sectors regarding the competitiveness of alternative agriculture and forestry based GHG mitigation strategies under different market conditions and time.
-Such studies reveal insights that may be of value to the electrical power generating community.
+A number of studies have been done within the agricultural and forestry sectors regarding the competitiveness of alternative agriculture and forestry based GHGE mitigation strategies under different market conditions and time.
+Such studies reveal insights that may be of value to the integrated assessment modeling community.

-The basic nature of the insights to be discussed will arise from studies of the portfolio share of various mitigation alternatives in a static and dynamic sense, the effect on production of traditional sector goods, the incidence of co-benefits, regional heterogeneity, and fungibility.
-The fundamental sources that these findings arise out are the dissertations by Schneider (2000), Lee (2002), and Kim (2004) plus follow-up work under various EPA, USDA and DOE sponsored projects.
+The basic nature of the insights to be discussed will arise from studies of the portfolio share of various mitigation alternatives in a static and dynamic sense, the effect on production of traditional sector goods, the incidence of co-effects, regional heterogeneity, and fungibility.
+The fundamental sources for these findings are the dissertations by Schneider (2000), Lee (2002), and Kim (2004) plus follow-up work under various EPA, USDA, and DOE sponsored projects.
 Not all the studies were redone to yield one consistent set of data.
-Thus we indicate to readers that the data will be in some places based on runs with varying prices per metric ton of carbon while others are done based on a price per metric ton of carbon dioxide.
+Thus, we indicate to readers that the data in some places are based on runs with varying prices per metric ton of carbon while others are done based on prices per metric ton of carbon dioxide.
 In addition, readers should note that the results arise across various generations of the models involved.